o-qcblog/o-qcblog.github.io/_posts/2025-03-01-BreakingRSA-Shors-Algorithm.md

 If both the above fails, then either $x-1$ or $x+1$ is a multiple of $Q$ and $P$, where $N=QP$.
 Thus finding $\{\gcd(x+1, N), \ \gcd(x-1, N)\}$ gives $P$ and $Q$.

-Let is see an example, to kept it really simple say $N=15$ (Note that in reality RSA uses really huge primes.
+Let us see an example, to kept it really simple say $N=15$ (Note that in reality RSA uses really huge primes.
 Here we take 25 just for illustration purpose.)

 Consider factoring 15:
 - Let us pick $a= 13$, as 13 is coprime with 15.